 - (a) Prohibited Conduct.
 In addition to the conduct prohibited by Fed.
 R. Civ.
 P. 30(d)(3)(A), the following abusive deposition conduct is prohibited: - (1) making an objection or a statement that has the effect of coaching the deponent or suggesting an answer; - (2) interrupting examination by counsel except to determine whether to assert a privilege. - (b) Appointment of Master.
 A judicial officer may appoint a master under Fed.
 R. Civ.
 P. 53 to regulate deposition proceedings. - (c) Location of Deposition.
-A judicial officer may order that a deposition be taken at a specific location. - (d) Expenses, Costs, and Fees.
+If deposition abuse is anticipated, Aa judicial officer may order that a deposition be taken at a specific locationthe courthouse or master's office so that, at the request of any party, deponent, or counsel, a dispute may be heard and decided immediately by a judicial officer or master. - (d) Expenses, Costs, and Fees.
 When a judicial officer determines that a party or counsel unreasonably has interrupted, delayed, or prolonged a deposition, whether by excessive questioning, objecting, or other conduct, that party or its counsel, or both, may be ordered to pay each other party's expenses, including without limitation, reasonably necessary travel, lodging, reporter's fees, attorney fees, and videotaping expenses, for that portion of the deposition determined to be excessive.
 In addition, that party or its counsel, or both, may be required to pay all such costs and expenses for any additional depositions or hearings made necessary by its misconduct.